CesarVinken/Simple-RPG-battle-demo/README.md

 - Free "Pixel FX - Fire" asset pack from the Unity Asset Store for attack effects.
 - Free "60+ Free Character Portraits With Modular Background" asset pack from the Unity Asset Store for hero avatars.
 - Free Pokemon images for enemy avatars.

-## Other remarks
-- I tried to use names in the documentation.
-For example, Experience instead of XP.
-- Currently, the player data only records the Id of their heroes and how much Experience the hero has.
-With the current game rules there is no reason to record other attributes in the saved data, as they are all solely based on the hero's Experience.
-- I intended to create functionality to easily test battles against enemies with different strengths, using scriptable objects or an editor extension.
-Unfortunately I did not have the time to implement this.
-What I did instead for now is that the 3 random enemies have different strengths.